This post may contain affiliate links.

 How to make Slow cooker Beef Brisket

-1. Mix up the sauce ingredients.
+2. Mix the sauce ingredients together.

 Substitutions